genexus-books/gx-super-app/iOS/README.md

     /// - Returns A cancelable operation.
     open class func miniAppsInfoByTag(tag: String, start: Int, count: Int, completion: @escaping GXSuperApp.GXSuperAppProvisioning.MiniAppsInfoCompletion) -> GXFoundation.GXCancelableOperation

-    /// Performs a request to the Mini Apps Center for available featured Mini Apps.
+    /// Performs a request to the Mini App Center for available featured Mini Apps.
     /// - Parameter start: 0-based index from which elements will be returned.
     /// - Parameter count: Maximum number of returned elements ( 0 means all ).
     /// - Parameter completion: Completion handler for the result.
     /// - Returns A cancelable operation.
     open class func featuredMiniAppsInfo(start: Int, count: Int, completion: @escaping GXSuperApp.GXSuperAppProvisioning.MiniAppsInfoCompletion) -> GXFoundation.GXCancelableOperation

-    /// Performs a request to the Mini Apps Center for an available Mini App with the given identifier.
+    /// Performs a request to the Mini App Center for an available Mini App with the given identifier.
     /// - Parameter id: The Mini App identifier to look for.
     /// - Parameter completion: Completion handler for the result.
     /// - Returns A cancelable operation.